 If you have been a victim of or witness to a racist incident that involved a physical assault or any other incident of a criminal nature, you can report it to An Gardaí Síochána (Police Officers in Ireland).
 In Cork, the main Garda station can be contacted at (021) 452 2000.
 The address is Anglesea Street Garda Station, Anglesea Street, Cork City.
 The emergency telephone number is 999 or 112.

 Though there is currently no law in Ireland specifically targeting ‘racially motivated crime’, you should inform the Gardaí if you believe the incident was racist in nature.
 It may be used as an aggravating factor in any later court cases.
-You can also report any racist incident to Nasc’s Racist Reporting Mechanism.
+The government has committed to introducing Hate Crime legislation by the end of 2021.
+Draft heads of legislation have been published.

 Nasc operates using the ‘Macpherson definition’ of a racist incident – that is, if the victim believes the incident was racist.
 This victim-centred definition comes from the official Inquiry into the murder of Stephen Lawrence in the UK and is widely accepted as the most appropriate operating definition.